How much does a Project Administrator make?

 Average Salary: $70,000

-Infrastructure Consulting & Engineering offers Project Administrator jobs with a focus on infrastructure and engineering.
-They operate in various locations across the U.S.
+Infrastructure Consulting & Engineering offers Project Administrator jobs in the civil engineering sector.
+They operate in multiple locations across the United States.
+Their projects focus on designing and managing infrastructure projects.

 -